-Fast fashion has been forced to slow down due to the impact of Covid-19, but as the world opens up again the fashion trends of 2020 will begin to make their appearance.
-Here are my five favourite trends…
+Fast fashion has been forced to slow down due to the impact of Covid-19, but as the world opens up again fashion trends will begin to make their appearance.
+Here are my five favourite trends for the year…

 1. Statement jewellery

 Outlines of faces took the jewellery sector by storm over the last year, and now you can buy some body too.
 The piece (pictured above), Vita, from British jewellery brand Daisy London, is currently sitting beautifully on my own jewellery stand, waiting to be worn in the outside world when lockdown lifts and life restarts.

 2. Show some skin

-From sheer fabrics to crochet clothing, bras on show or corset details, summer fashion in 2020 is all about skin.
+From sheer fabrics to crochet clothing, bras on show or corset details, summer fashion is all about skin.
 I find it a little ironic that after months of not wearing a bra it may be my outfit’s main feature but external bra details, or bravely showing your bra off, is bang on-trend.
 Match your bra with your bottoms, or make it a three-piece with bottoms, blazer and bra all coordinated, for the most sophisticated way to leave the house with your underwear on show.

 If that’s a bit too much for your, opt for sheer fabrics or ones covered in holes — I mean crochet and Broderie anglaise, not punk style rips.
 Fitted, feminine dress will hit the spot for these fabrics, but if you’re going sheer then the top trending style is to put on a dress and then put a sheer dress on top of that.
 Yes, that’s right, an unusual layering trend in the height of summer that will see us all wearing two dresses.
 At least we’ll look good, even if we’re sweating buckets.

 3. BDE – Big Dress Energy